jairus-m/dbt-heartbeat/README.md

 1. **Manual Monitoring**: Instead of repeatedly checking job status or working on other things and forgetting about your dbt job and holding up the merge queue, automatically get notified when your specific run job completes.
 2. **Notification Control**: AFAIK, dbt Cloud does not have notifications for job-specific runs.
 You can get notifications for all jobs of a specific environment/deployment, but not for specific runs within those environment/deployment jobs (i.e your own CI jobs in a staging environment).

-All you need is a dbt Cloud developer PAT, dbt Cloud account ID, and a specific job run ID, and you'll be able to watch the status of the job run in your terminal and get notified in the macOS notification center when the job finishes.
+All you need is a dbt Cloud developer PAT, dbt Cloud account ID, and a specific job run ID, and you'll be able to watch the status of the job run in your terminal and get notified when the job finishes.

 ## Features

 - Poll dbt Cloud job runs and monitor their status
 - Cute terminal output with color-coded status updates xD
-- System notifications for job completion (alerts sent to the macOS notification center)
+- System notifications for job completion (alerts sent to Mac/Windows OS notifications)
 - Configurable polling interval
 - Can control the log level of the CLI output
-- Detailed job run status information once complete in CLI + macOS notification center
+- Detailed job run status information once complete in CLI + system notifications

 ## Prerequisites

 - Python 3.8 or higher
-- Mac OS X 10.8 or higher
 - dbt Cloud account with API access ([via the dbt developer PAT](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens#create-a-personal-access-token))
 - A Python package manager such as:
   - `uv>=0.6.11`